Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Technical details

 where $\circ$ is the composition operator, $N$ the number of substeps, $h=100$ the flowmap substep and $\mathcal{I}$ the interpolation operator.
-A second-order Runge-Kutta integration scheme is applied for particle integration and a cubic interpolation scheme, suggested by Staniforth and C\^ot\'e \cite{StaniforthCote1991}, is used for the interpolation operator and the mapping of particles between grid points.
+A second-order Runge-Kutta integration scheme is applied for particle integration and a cubic interpolation scheme, suggested by \citet{StaniforthCote1991}, is used for the interpolation operator and the mapping of particles between grid points.